Creating a partner trunk and a public connection in it

 trunk_id

-Here is an example of support's response when requested to create a partner trunk (for information):
+Here is an example of the support response to the request for a new partner trunk (for reference only):

 capacity: 500mbps